 the Internet is for real

-THIS BODY’S LONG AND I’M STILL LOADING
+THIS BODY’S LONG AND I’M STILL LOADING from the Internet is for real

 the Internet is for real inverts the autobiography in the age of dis-integration, calling into question all narratives of national belonging.